Stand by Me (Oasis song): Live performances

 Due to Noel's general dislike of Be Here Now, "Stand by Me" was rarely played live by the band at their concerts after the Be Here Now Tour, as it was Noel who usually decided the set lists for Oasis' tours.
 A live version of the song from this tour can be found on the double-CD version of Familiar to Millions.

 A well-known acoustic version of "Stand by Me" was shown on television the night before the release of Be Here Now as part of a BBC One documentary, featuring Noel, Liam Gallagher and drummer Alan White sitting by the side of a swimming pool, with Liam on vocals, Noel on acoustic guitar and White playing tambourine.
 This version became available with the 2016 "Chasing the Sun" edition of Be Here Now.

 In 2019, Liam performed the song for the first time since 2001 as part of an acoustic set for MTV Unplugged, backed by former bandmate Paul "Bonehead" Arthurs.
 This recording would later be released in 2020 on the live album MTV Unplugged (Live at Hull City Hall).
 The performance was praised by Jordan Bassett of NME, who called it the album's standout track: "[It] provides the show's emotional centrepiece; from the way the audience sings along with his wounded dispatch, you sense Liam Gallagher's not the only person in the room nursing a few regrets."

 It has since remained a consistent staple of Liam's solo setlists.
+Beginning in 2022, Noel also began performing the song live again, mainly in an acoustic line-up.

+Since Oasis’ reunion in 2025, the song has been performed at every live show as part of the Oasis Live '25 Tour setlist.

 Music video

 The video for the song was shot on 20 September 1997.
 It was a reworking of a famous series of adverts for The Guardian newspaper.
 Entitled 'The Whole Picture', the adverts showed people appearing to be engaging in criminal and/or anti-social acts—only for it to be revealed that they are actually helping someone else.
 For example, a scruffily-dressed skinhead rushes at a businessman; it appears he is making an effort to mug him and break into his car, when he is actually getting it open for the businessman who locked the key inside it.
 Similarly, the music video shows a shop appearing to be being burgled – its window is smashed and people are taking away electrical goods – only for it to be revealed that in fact the victim of a motorcycle crash has gone through the window and is buried under the goods.
 At the same time, a man who was earlier shown to be apparently running away from approaching police officers was actually rushing to save a girl from being run over by the motorcycle – the officers just happened to come by at that time.
-The video was filmed in the district of Feltham, west London.
+The video was filmed in the district of Feltham, West London.